I jump backwards in my seat, nearly flinging the book out of my hands.

 “I think I vaguely remember us dancing together—” I begin, although saying it aloud, it truly does sound more like a dream than reality, “And everything after that is a blur.”

-“We merely spoke to one another, socialized, drank…nothing particularly out of the ordinary, I believe.
-Aside from the fact that everyone outside of us were faeries, I suppose…”
+“We merely spoke to one another, socialized with the faeries, drank mead…nothing particularly out of the ordinary, I believe.
+Well, aside from the strangeness of being the only humans in a gathering of faeries, I suppose…”

 Occasionally I glance down at her as we walk; normally she follows behind me, but for now she continues on by my side.
-By my side… I want to sigh at it all, but then she would know something really is wrong.
+By my side—I want to sigh, but then she would know something really is wrong.
 Something I can’t bring myself to explain to her.

-It’s almost funny, you would think having a constant companion on your travels would lessen any time for thinking—if only that were the case.
-I guess neither of us are so talkative that this would be the case.
-In truth, her presence seems to have the opposite effect…when there is silence between us, just her being here tends to make me think even more.
+It’s almost funny, you would think having a constant companion on your travels would lessen any time for thinking—if only that was the case.
+I guess neither of us are so talkative that this would be the case, though.
+Really, her presence seems to have the opposite effect: when there is silence between us, just her being here tends to make me think even more.
 About her.
 About us…

 I can’t drink anymore, not until we part ways.
-I can’t risk it, the anxiety of it is just too high.
-It’s better to remain sober, and continue on as though the truth isn’t constantly resonating in my head, even in spite of the past, in spite of Maiden Moon’s clear dissatisfaction with it…
+I can’t risk her discovering this, it’s just too anxiety inducing.
+It’s better to remain sober, to continue on as though the truth isn’t constantly resonating in my head even in spite of the past, in spite of Maiden Moon’s clear dissatisfaction with it…

 ⋅•⋅⊰∙∘☽✧☾∘∙⊱⋅•⋅[Previous | Next]